MariaSi1/DeepVIDmodel/README.md

 This code can be used freely for research purposes, but please cite some adequate paper:

 M. Cywińska, K. Szumigaj, M. Kołodziej, K. Patorski, V. Mico, S. Feng, C. Zuo, M. Trusiak, "DeepVID: deep-learning accelerated variational image decomposition model tailored to fringe pattern filtration", Journal of Optics 7, 045702+16 (2023).

+This work has been funded by the National Science Center Poland (PRELUDIUM 2021/41/N/ST7/04057)